the-codingphoenix/100-days-of-code/log.md

 **Today's Progress**: I did the day 5 css challenge on 100DaysCss.
 The challenge is to create statistic chart.

-**Thoughts** I had to do a lot of research for this.
-It also took a lot of time for me to get the chart to reflect the points correctly.
-Still it was fun watching everything come together.

 **Link(s) to work**
 1. [100DaysCSS](https://100dayscss.com/days/5/)
 2. [Github Repository](https://github.com/the-codingphoenix/Statistics-Chart)